Prince Andrew plans to attend Prince Philip service

 Prince Philip's grandson, Prince Harry, who lives in the US, has already said he will not be attending.

-The Queen would be expected to attend next Tuesday's service for her husband.
+The Queen would be expected to attend next Tuesday's service honouring the memory of her husband.

 But there have been concerns about her mobility and last week she was unable to go to the Commonwealth Service held in Westminster Abbey.